anilyelin/AutomatedXAI/README.md

 # AutomatedXAI
 This repository contains the Python based implementation of the proposed automated explainability checker framework in my master thesis.
-To run this project on your local computer you need to perform the following steps:
+You can either run this project on your local PC or you can easily access it via Streamlit Cloud.
+The respective links are below.
 ## Streamlit Cloud

 If you don't want to install the project on your PC, you can access it via your browser.